Erasure (duo): First recordings and international success: 1985–1994

-Erasure's first three singles were commercial failures in the UK, although the third, "Oh L'amour", charted well in Australia and a few European countries (especially in France, where it still remains Erasure's only hit to date, and Germany where it was a Top 16 success).
+Erasure's first three singles were commercial failures in the UK, although the third, "Oh l'amour", charted well in Australia, South Africa and a few European countries (especially in France, where it still remains Erasure's only hit to date, and Germany where it was a Top 16 success).
 Their debut studio album, Wonderland, was mostly recorded in 1985 and released in June 1986.
 Although it only made the UK top 75, it made a sizeable mark in Germany, making the top 20.

 It was the release of their fourth single, "Sometimes", which finally received recognition in the UK in late 1986.
 The song peaked at number 2 in the UK and Germany and spent many weeks in the UK top 40, marking the beginning of a long string of major hits for the duo.
 The single's parent album, The Circus, was released in March 1987 and reached number 6 and turned platinum in the UK with three additional hit singles: "It Doesn't Have To Be", "Victim of Love", and "The Circus".
 The album remained on the charts for over a year.

 Erasure's third studio album, The Innocents, was released in April 1988.
 Preceded by the top 10 single "Ship of Fools", the album hit number one in the UK on its initial release and returned to the summit a year later, eventually going double platinum.
 It also turned platinum in the U.S., generating two top 20 hits in "Chains of Love" and "A Little Respect".

 The Innocents was the first of five consecutive number one albums for Erasure in the UK, including the greatest hits compilation Pop!
 The First 20 Hits.

 In November 1988, the Crackers International EP, hit number 2 in the UK.
 The albums Wild!
 (1989) and Chorus (1991) both contained four top 20 singles and were major sellers.

 Crackers International was bettered in 1992 by another EP, Abba-esque, (covering 4 ABBA hits), which became Erasure's first (and to-date only) number one on the UK Singles Chart.
 It featured a video of the duo dressed in ABBA outfits, and was one of the principal drivers of the ABBA revival scene in the 1990s.

 Also in 1990, Erasure contributed the song "Too Darn Hot" to the Cole Porter tribute album Red Hot + Blue produced by the Red Hot Organization.
 In 1992, a singles compilation, Pop!
 The First 20 Hits, also hit number one and went triple platinum, featuring all the band's singles released from 1985 to 1992.

 In 1994, Erasure released I Say I Say I Say, their fifth consecutive number one on the UK Albums Chart.
 Its first single, "Always", became the band's third top 20 hit in the United States.
 A second single, "Run to the Sun", was released in July and became their final UK top 10 hit until 2003.
 "I Love Saturday" was released in November and was the third and final single from the album.